-Paragraphs IAS 24.25-26 provides practical relief for entities that are controlled, jointly controlled or significantly influenced by a government.
+Paragraphs IAS 24.25-26 provides practical relief for entities that are controlled, jointly controlled or significantly influenced by the government.
 For transactions with the government or another entity with which the entity is related through the control etc. by the same government, the entity needs to provide a qualitative or quantitative indication of the extent of transactions that are collectively significant.
-Only each individually significant transaction requires a disclosure about the nature and amount.
-IAS 24.27 provides what factors should be considered when assessing the significance of transactions.
+Only each individually significant transaction requires a disclosure on its nature and amount.
+IAS 24.27 specifies factors that should be considered when assessing the significance of transactions.

 Examples of related party disclosures